cs1302uga/cs1302-ce10/README.md

    $ find src
    ```

-   For each Java file under the `src` subdirectory, fill out a table similar to the following:
+   For each Java file under the `src` subdirectory, fill out a row in a table similar to the one below.
+   The "Java Type" column should list the outermost type in the file (e.g., class, interface, enum, etc).
+   The "Depends On" column should list any Java types in the `cs1302.ce10` package that the file
+   is dependent upon.
+To determine the "Line Count", you may use the `wc` command.

    | File Name | Java Type? | FQN | Depends On | Line Count |
    |-----------|------------|-----|------------|------------|
    |-----------|------------|-----|------------|------------|
    |-----------|------------|-----|------------|------------|
    |-----------|------------|-----|------------|------------|

-   The "Java Type" column should list the outermost type in the file (e.g., class, interface, enum, etc).
-   The "Depends On" column should list any Java types in the `cs1302.ce10` package that the file
-   is dependent upon.
-To determine the "Line Count", you may use the `wc` command.

 1. In your notes, draw a complete, proper UML diagram for all of the code contained in the
    starter code. **You might need to devote an entire page to this.
 We recommend using a pencil.**